About Us

 Secretariat

-The CAIP Secretariat is in charge of the management and administration of arbitrations and mediations in accordance with the CAIP rules and guidelines.
-It also provides legal and logistic support to the arbitrators and mediators acting under the CAIP.
+The Secretariat organises and administers arbitrations and mediations in accordance with the CAIP rules and guidelines.
+It also provides legal and logistic support to arbitrators and mediators.

 Scientific Board

-Bringing together recognized scholars, lawyers and practitioners in the fields of arbitration and mediation, it is currently composed by:
+Bringing together academics, lawyers and practitioners recognized in the fields of arbitration and mediation, the Scientific Board is currently composed of:

 Jacques Pellerin